BlackDeath12/Cse15l-Lab-Reports/index.md

 ![Image](StringServerImg.png)

-In this first image we enter the if-section of the code that deals with the path "add-messages".
+In this first image, we enter the if-section of the code that deals with the path "add-messages".
 After the query is written, the server seperates the string inside the search box, splits it on every "=" sign, and stores the parameters inside an array.
-After that, the parameters are appendend into a formated string which is later returned as output.
+After that, the parameters are appended into a formatted string which is later returned as output.

 ![Image](ServerExample1.png)